Wings in the Dark: Plot

-When Ken retreats from the world, Mac (Hobart Cavanaugh), his friend and partner, brings him Lightning, a seeing eye dog.
-He first resists any efforts to help him, but with the help of his dog, he learns to navigate around his household and soon keeps busy by writing aviation articles.
+When Ken retreats from the world, Mac, his friend and partner, brings him Lightning, a seeing eye dog.
+With the help of his dog, he learns to navigate around his household and keeps busy by writing aviation articles.
 Sheila, who has fallen in love with Ken, does not tell him that the articles are all being rejected.
-She gives him money to survive by taking on dangerous stunts arranged by her manager, Nick Williams (Roscoe Karns).
+She gives him money to survive by taking on dangerous stunts arranged by her manager, Nick Williams.